 About Our Digital Curriculum

-- Based on the objectives of both the National Standards for Family and Consumer Sciences and the Texas Essential Knowledge and Skills.
+- Based on the objectives of the National Standards for Family and Consumer Sciences and the Texas Essential Knowledge and Skills.

 - Labeled for FCS National and Texas standards; Pre-PAC correlation; FCCLA and TAFE correlation; type of activity; correlation to language arts, math, science, and social studies objectives; student technology usage; and additional resources.